 All draft statements for visits conducted through December are usually sent by mid-March.
 You are encouraged to contact your Team Chair if you have any questions.

 When can I expect the final statement and accreditation decision?

 Accreditation decisions are made by the full commission at their meeting in July each year.
 After the meeting all statements are reviewed and updated as required.
 Transmission of the results and the statements usually occurs in August.

 I have a specific question about our program as it relates to accreditation.
-Who should I contact to get an answer?
+Whom should I contact?

 If you have already submitted a Request for Evaluation and had a Team Chair assigned to your review, you should contact your Team Chair.
 If you are not part of the current accreditation cycle, you can submit your question to ABET HQ via email to email@example.com where it will be answered by the staff member most qualified to respond.
 Complex questions may require a phone call which will be scheduled with you.

 Our program has recently attained ABET accreditation.
 Will previous graduates be considered to have graduated from an ABET-accredited program?